turingschool/curriculum/source/level_1/jsattend.markdown

   :senate_class, :birthdate
 ```

 This is a list of all the attributes (`attr_accessor` means "attribute accessor") that a `Legislator` has, all the information it knows.
-If we want their url we ask for `.website`, or fax number with `.fax`.
+If we want their URL we ask for `.website`, or fax number with `.fax`.
 Here we're interested in their first and last name.

 We'll need to loop through `each` of the legislators -- *replace* the `puts legislators` line with this code:

 ```ruby
 legislators.each do |leg|